Gem1BErry/AC-NH-Feature-Contribution-Analysis/README.md

 You can view the analysis process by reading the files below:

+## How to Use

-- 🔹 [Preprocessing](src/preprocessing.md): Data cleaning, feature construction, and well-being score calculation
+- 🔹 [Preprocessing](src/preprocessing.md): Data cleaning and feature construction
+- 🔹 [EDA](src/EDA.md): Exploratory data analysis and initial data inspection
+- 🔹 [Tuning](src/tuning.md): Hyperparameter tuning for Random Forest and XGBoost models
+- 🔹 [Regression Diagnostics](src/regression%20diagnostics.md): Assessing model assumptions and performance diagnostics
 - 🔹 [Modeling](src/modeling.md): Training and evaluating multiple regression models
 - 🔹 [SHAP](src/shap.md): Feature importance analysis using SHAP values
-- 🔹 [HLM](src/hlm_gender_age.md): Subgroup analysis using Hierarchical Linear Modeling
+- 🔹 [Subgroup Analysis](src/subgroup_analysis.md): Analyzing effects within demographic subgroups

 All visualizations and model outputs can be found in the `results/` folder.